 Scientific Name: Salamandra Salamandra

 Location: Albania, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, France, Germany, Greece, Hungary, Italy, Luxembourg, Macedonia, Montenegro, Netherlands, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, Turkey, and Ukraine

 Size: 5.9 – 10 inches (150 – 250 mm)

 The Fire Salamander was the first salamander to be scientifically named in the Linnaeus taxonomy system.
 Hence, its scientific name is Salamandra Salamandra.
 The name just means salamander salamander in Latin.
 There are many subspecies of the Fire Salamander.
 Some have even moved up to being their own species!
 They live a very long time.
 In fact, one specimen lived more than 50 years at a German natural history museum!

 The Fire Salamander is toxic so don’t eat one!
 Furthermore, when threatened, the salamander sprays out its poison.
 Don’t frighten one either!
 The bright colors on their bodies warn predators of the toxins in the salamander’s body.
 This is called aposematism.

-The International Union for the Concern of Nature (IUCN) Red List ranks the Fire Salamander as Least Concern for Extinction but in some areas, they are hurting.
+The International Union for the Concern of Nature (IUCN) Red List assesses the Fire Salamander as Least Concern for Extinction but in some areas, they are hurting.
 In fact, populations in central Europe are declining at alarming rates due to Batrachochytrium salamandrivorans (Bsal).
 Bsal is a fungal pathogen thought to be originally from Asia.
 Scientists are working to stop the spread of the disease and develop widespread treats for it.
 Hopefully, they can save this beautiful creature.